MacsiDigital/laravel-zoom/README.md

 ## Usage

-Everything has been setup to be similar to Laravel syntax.
+Everything has been set up to be similar to Laravel syntax.
 So hopefully using it will be similar to Eloquent, right down to relationships.

 Unfortunately the Zoom API is not very uniform and is a bit all over the place.
 But we have hopefully made this uniform and logical.
 However you will still need to read the [Zoom documentation](https://marketplace.zoom.us/docs/api-reference/introduction) to know what is and isn't possible.